 In total, Dombrowski has coached two SAA Offensive Player of the Year winners, an SAA Newcomer of the Year, and an SAA Defensive Player of the Year all since 2013.

-A year ago, Dombrowski coached Sewanee's first-ever SAA Newcomer of the Year award winner.
+In 2015, Dombrowski coached Sewanee's first-ever SAA Newcomer of the Year award winner.
 As a team, Sewanee had six players earn All-SAA honors.
 Additionally, three Tigers were named to the NFHCA All-Region Team.

-As a team, Sewanee ended its season with an 8-8 overall record.
+In 2014, Sewanee ended its season with an 8-8 overall record.
 That tied the Tigers' win total in 2013.
 Both eight-win years were the best finish since Sewanee went 14-7 in 2008.

 In 2012, Dombrowski led Sewanee to its highest wins total since the 2009 season.
 Additionally, five Tigers were named to the All-SAA team, while three student-athletes earns accolades on the All-Region squad.